tandermann/iucn_extinction_simulator/README.md

 The -h command will show and explain all available flags for each specific `iucn_sim` function.
 An example command could look like this:

+## Quick tutorial

+In the following tutorial we will predict future extinctions and extinction rates for all species of the order Carnivora.
+We will use the use

 #### Get IUCN data:

+`iucn_sim get_iucn_data --reference_group mammalia --target_species_list data/precompiled/gl_data/carnivora_gl.txt --outdir data/iucn_sim_output/carnivora/iucn_data/`

 `iucn_sim get_iucn_data --reference_group aves --reference_rank class --target_species_list data/precompiled/gl_data/aves_gl.txt --outdir data/iucn_sim_output/aves/iucn_data --iucn_key <IUCN-key>`